ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

     Additionally, this process generates a `Manifest Signing Key` which it employs to sign the contents of the build for attestation of the build contents by internal and/or third party auditors.
 The `Manifest Signing Key` is discussed in more detail in the [`Verify your application section`](#verify-your-application) later in the lab.

-1. Initialize Secure Build Hyper Protect Virtual server with configuration file generated in the [Set Build Configuration section](#set-build-configuration)
+1. Initialize Secure Build Hyper Protect Virtual Server with configuration file generated in the [Set Build Configuration section](#set-build-configuration)

     ``` bash
     hpvs sb init --config "${SB_DIR}/sb_config.yaml"